 - Eccentric training offsets Sarcopenia (muscle loss) in people age 40 and older

-- Eccentric training increases flexibility by increases the number of sarcomeres
+- Eccentric training increases flexibility by increasing the number of sarcomeres

-- You remodulate muscle for lowering weights, not lifting them, IGF1 increases
+- You remodulate muscle for lowering eights, not lifting them, IGF1 increases

-I suggest training every fifth day using this training protocol since eccentric training puts more stress on your muscles.
-However, adding eccentric hooks training to your workout routine will add to your overall strength and produce improved increases in muscle production.
+I suggest training every fifth day using the training protocol since eccentric training puts more stress on your muscles.
+However, adding eccentric hooks training to your workout routine will add to your overall strength and produce an increase in muscle production.